Join the American Society for Engineering Education in Salt Lake City, UT for the 125th Annual Conference & Exposition!

 For Aerospace Division session papers and presentations, Click Here

-The Aerospace Division of ASEE invites full-length and work-in-progress papers for the 2017 Annual Conference and Exposition (June 25-28, 2017, Columbus, Ohio).
+The Aerospace Division of ASEE invites full-length and work-in-progress papers for the 2018 Annual Conference and Exposition (June 24-27, 2018, Salt Lake City, Utah).
 Educators as well as engineers and scientists in industry from across the world are invited to submit current papers on any relevant topic in aeronautical and aerospace engineering and technology education.
-This year’s theme is Focus on P-12.

 Submission tips and guidelines